silvije2/topsee_tpsee_seetong_firmware_packer_unpacker/README.md

-tpsee topsee seetong firmware pack/unpack DES
+tpsee topsee seetong firmware packer/unpacker
 =============================================

+Please do NOT flash repacked firmwares.
+Even if you know how to unbrick your camera which includes soldering.
+This is just for learning purpose.
+You have been warned!

 Scripts for packing/unpacking TOPSEE DES-encrypted tpsee seetong camera firmwares